 A night market in Bangkok is not just a destination for shopping, but a place to enjoy the vibrant heritage that celebrates cuisine, shopping, and being seen.

 Bars and street-food stalls create endless mouthwatering dishes, with make-shift seating and vintage shops providing an exciting concentration of goods for the savvy shopper looking for hidden treasure.

 You can find unique goods, quality toys, or even antiques as you move through the aisles, with some night markets even boasting their own special theme to attract different clientele.

 Shopping in Bangkok is less an activity and more a way of life.
 With glitzy malls, night markets, and the legendary Chatuchak Market creating a foundation for shopping culture and purchasing power, you can find nearly every item you could ever want hiding somewhere in the city.

 Whether looking at the “Mother of All Malls” at Icon Siam or interested in strolling along the waterfront at Asiatique, you can find a mixture of themes, ambiances, and possibilities, depending on where you choose to shop.

 This day trip from Bangkok is worth every second spent outside of the bustling city amongst the sweeping green and yellow countryside that circles Thailand’s capital.

-The former kingdom is an ode to the old world that reflects its Siam history through meticulous carvings and sculptural designs that compose the century-old palace and architectural ruins.
+The former kingdom is an ode to the old world that reflects its Siamese history through meticulous carvings and sculptural designs that compose the century-old palace and architectural ruins.

 You will peruse the parklands and admire the monasteries as you explore hundreds of years of Southeast Asian heritage at the UNESCO World Heritage Site.